S-W-Leong/TouchNoGo-finhack/focus.md

 - evaluate which control policies are triggered
 - map evidence to policy or control citations
 - constrain which actions are allowed
+- execute automatic action when the rule and score band are satisfied

 Important rule:

 - no severe action without policy mapping
 - no auto-approve when policy is missing
-- human approval remains visible for severe controls
+- human override remains visible for severe controls

 Deterministic: